d12frosted/elpa-mirror/gnu/vertico-readme.txt

   category.

   ┌────
-  │ ;; Change the default sorting function
+  │ ;; Change the default sorting function.
+  │ ;; See `vertico-sort-function' and `vertico-sort-override-function'.
   │ (setq vertico-multiform-commands
   │       '((describe-symbol (vertico-sort-function . vertico-sort-alpha))))
   │